Learning Dissipative Chaotic Dynamics with Boundedness Guarantees: Inherently Dissipative Neural Network Dynamics Model

-Now we propose our architecture that simultaneously learns a dynamics emulator and a Lyapunov function $V$, with the former guaranteed to be dissipative by enforcing the condition in \eqref{eq:stability} through the construction of a projection layer.
-The overall structure is illustrated below:
+Now we propose our architecture that simultaneously learns a dynamics emulator and a Lyapunov function $V$, with the former guaranteed to be dissipative by enforcing the condition in Eq.~\ref{eq:stability} through the construction of a projection layer.
+The overall structure is illustrated in Fig.~\ref{fig:main}(A).

-Our proposed model consists of three learnable components illustrated in red: a Multi-Layer Perceptron (MLP) $\hat{f}$ that approximates the true nonlinear dynamics $f$ on the right-hand side of \eqref{eq:dynamics}; a quadratic function $V(x)$ that serves as a Lyapunov function with learnable parameters $Q$ and $x_0$ that define the shape and center of the level sets, respectively; and a level set parameter $c > 0$.
-Using these three components and the gradient information $\partial V/\partial x$, we construct a ``stability projection'' layer that outputs a predicted dynamics emulator $f^*(x) \in \R^n$ which guarantees dissipativity of its corresponding dynamics $\dot{x} = f^*(x)$.
+Our proposed model consists of three learnable components: a neural network dynamics emulator $\hat{f}$ that approximates the true nonlinear dynamics $f$ on the right-hand side of Eq.~\ref{eq:dynamics}; a quadratic energy-like function $V(x) = (x - x_0)^T Q (x - x_0)$ serving as the Lyapunov function with learnable parameters $Q$ ($Q$ is parameterized to be positive definite) and $x_0$ that define the shape and center of the level sets, respectively; and a level set parameter $c > 0$.
+Using these three components and the gradient information $\partial V/\partial x$, we construct a ``dissipative projection'' layer that outputs a predicted dynamics emulator $f^*(x) \in \R^n$ which guarantees dissipativity of its corresponding dynamics $\dot{x} = f^*(x)$.

-Note that we choose to parameterize the Lyapunov function $V$ as a quadratic function for simplicity, but the framework can accommodate any function satisfying the requirements stated in Theorem~\ref{thm:main}.
-Similarly, the framework can be adapted to function approximators that are more expressive than MLPs.
-In our experiments with a few chaotic systems, we have found MLPs to be sufficient for dynamics approximators.
-More specifically, $\hat{f}$ is trained to approximate $f$, which is most often a smooth function that can be well approximated by a MLP as extensively studied in the literature \citep{cybenko1989approximation}.
-Additionally, for finite-dimensional ODEs, choosing MLPs as function approximators aligns with recent line of work in neural operators \citep{li2022learning}, since a neural operator collapses to an MLP in this setting.